bringauto/package-to-image-placer/README.md

 # Package To Image Placer

-This tool is used to place a package into a system image.
+This tool is used to place a package into a system image without the need to use `sudo`.
 It is used to create a disk image with a package installed.
 This way the target system can be used with new packages without the need to generate a whole image and know yocto.

 It takes a package (archive) and a system image (disk image) as input and creates a new disk image with the package.
 If the package contains any service files, they can be activated.

 For working with the image, the tool uses `libguestfs` to mount the image's filesystems.
+This way, the tool can work with the image without root permissions.

 The tool supports interactive mode, which allows the user to select the package, target partition, and the service files to activate.
 Then it can generate a config file for the tool to use in non-interactive mode.